-‘QuickBooks® unable to back up company files’ is a QuickBooks® desktop error that appears when you try to back up company files (.QBW) data using backup options of the software.
-The error may occur due to several reasons such as QBW file corruption, damaged ND files, etc. This post helps you understand the reasons behind such error and discusses solutions to help fix the issue.
+‘QuickBooks unable to back up company files’ is a QuickBooks desktop error that appears when you try to back up company files (.QBW) data using backup options of the software.
+The error may occur due to several reasons such as QBW file corruption, damaged ND files, etc.

 Data is one of the most important assets for any organization.
 A regular backup of business data not only helps prevent data loss but also reduces downtimes and ensures business continuity.